DOI-ONRR/doi-extractives-data/research/22_QuietQuail/ResearchPlan.md

 # Background
-We have revised the home page prototypes from the last round of user research and created new designs for the Explore Data page.
+We have revised the home page and Explore Data prototypes from the last round of user research.
 We want to evaluate these designs with users.
 A secondary goal is to flesh out our defined user types more by asking users about how they use the site.
 # Goals
-* Determine the best approach for presenting key stats data on the home page.
+* Determine the best approach for presenting how it works content on the home page.
+* Determine whether the map should come before or after key stats.
-* Determine whether the home page content helps users understand the purpose of the site.
+* Determine whether the design for interactivity in key stats works.
-* Determine whether any of the alternative home page designs work better than the current state.
-* Determine the whether the Explore Data page helps users understand the structure of the data that's available.
+* Determine the whether we need the intro paragraphs on Explore Data.
-* Determine whether any of the alternative designs for Explore Data work better than the current state.
 * Determine how the users use the site as part of their overall task flows.
 # Methods and desired participants
 Over the course of a few weeks, we’d like to speak with 5-9 individuals from several of the following user groups for 1 hour remote 1:1 interviews.
 We'll focus more on new users because of the goals of the study.